hiteshjoshi1/commands/aws_learn/networking/aws_route53.md

 ### Simple Routing Policy
-One record with multiple IP addresses linked to it is Simple Ruting.
+One record with multiple IP addresses linked to it is Simple Ruting. - need to create only one Simple Routing policy with multiple IPS in different lines.
 In Simple Routing Route53 would return any of the IP values to the end user randomly.

 ### Weighted Routing policy